Three dates in. Everything's perfect. Then you do it again.

 Confusing vulnerability with weakness.

-You show strength, intensity, passion—everything except the soft parts that actually create intimacy.
+You show strength, intensity, passion.
+Everything except the soft parts that actually create intimacy.

-“I don’t do vulnerable”—Then you don’t do love.
+“I don’t do vulnerable.”
+Then you don’t do love.

-The Mindset Shift That Changes Everything
+The Shift That Unlocks Connection

-From: “I must never show weakness”
+From: “I must never show weakness” To: “Vulnerability is the ultimate strength”

 Real power includes the courage to be soft.
 The strongest thing you can do is lower your guard.